 On June 11, 2018, Cryo-Cell completed its acquisition of substantially all of the assets of Cord:Use Cord Blood Bank, Inc. a Florida corporation ("Cord:Use"), in accordance with the definitive Asset Purchase Agreement between Cryo-Cell and Cord:Use (the "Purchase Agreement"), including without limitation Cord:Use's cord blood operations and its inventory of public cord blood units existing as of the closing date (the "Public Cord Blood Inventory").
 As part of the Cord:Use Purchase Agreement, the Company has an agreement with Duke University ("Duke") expiring on January 31, 2025 for Duke to receive, process, and store cord blood units for the Public Cord Blood Bank ("Duke Services").
-As of February 28, 2023, the Company had approximately 6,000 cord blood units in inventory.
+As of May 31, 2023, the Company had approximately 6,000 cord blood units in inventory.
 These units are valued at the lower of cost or net realizable value.
 Costs include the cost of collecting, transporting, processing and storing the unit.
 Costs charged by Duke for their Duke Services are based on a monthly fixed fee for processing and storing 36 blood units per year.
-The Company computes the cost per unit for these Duke Services and capitalizes the unit cost on all blood units shipped and stored in a year at Duke.
+The Company computes the cost or collection staff and transportation costs incurred to ship Public Bank units shipped and stored in a year at Duke.
 If the Company ships and stores less than 36 blood units with Duke in a one-year period, a portion of these fixed costs are expensed and included in facility operating costs.
 Certain costs of collection incurred, such as the cost of collection staff and transportation costs incurred to ship Public Bank units from hospitals to the stem cell laboratory are allocated to banked units based on an average cost method.
 The change in the number of expected units to be sold could have a significant impact on the estimated net realizable value of banked units which could have a material effect on the value of the inventory.
-Costs incurred related to cord blood units that cannot be sold are expensed in the period incurred and are included in facility operating costs in the accompanying statements of operations.
-The Company rec
+Costs incurred related to cord blood units that cannot be sold are expensed in the period incurred and are included in facility operating statements of operations.
+The Company records a reserve against inventory